 What could be more Scandinavian than mass-produced, colourful flat-pack ready-to-assemble furniture?

-While you are there, don’t miss out on the famous IKEA meatballs, with jam and DKK 5 ice creams!
-(Swedish 'Köttbullar', pronounced 'SHIT-boola') and snag a DKK 5 'kanelsnegl'!
+While you are there, don’t miss out on the famous IKEA meatballs (Swedish 'Köttbullar', pronounced 'SHIT-boola') and snag a DKK 5 'kanelsnegl'!

 The nearest Ikea is in Gentofte (to the North of the city).
 You can get there by taking bus number 150S from Nørreport Station, towards Kokkedal Station.
 Get off at the stop called ‘Brogårdsvej’.

-Make (other people’s) crime pay and snag a bargain at a police auction!
+Make (other people’s) crime pay.
+Snag a bargain at a police auction!

 The Copenhagen police regularly hold auctions (via the company Topauktioner) to get rid of all the stolen and lost property that they receive and can’t reunite with its original owner.

 If you would rather spend your cash on drinks and travel, you can scavenge good free furniture at one of the city’s recycling stations.
-There is often good quality furniture, lamps and even clothes.
+On a good day you can find good quality furniture, lamps and even clothes.
 For those with mechanical skills, recycling stations are also a great place to find bicycle parts.